 This article takes a look at Timothy Keller’s book Prayer: Experiencing Awe and Intimacy with God and presents some areas of concern therein.
 And because it is deemed relevant, this article also covers some past and current resources about prayer offered by his church, Redeemer Presbyterian.
 Mr. Keller is the founder of Redeemer Presbyterian Church in Manhattan and vice president of The Gospel Coalition.
 This article tends to focus more on concerns than on positive things that could be said about Prayer.
 That is not my usual style of critiquing others, but there was a lot to share and time and energy are limited.
 Though this article is long, it could have been longer.
 There are other areas of concern left unaddressed.
 Lord willing, they will receive attention at another time.

-Mr. Keller’s teachings on prayer, while good and informative in some ways, has some weak areas.
+Mr. Keller’s teachings on prayer, while good and informative in some ways, has some problem areas.
 A main concern is that Mr. Keller’s teachings could potentially leave some open to harmful practices like contemplative prayer and borrowing from medieval mysticism.

-Good teachings mingled with openness to mystics and contemplatives
+In Prayer: Good teachings mingled with openness to mystics and contemplatives

 The above may sound quite impossible at first since Mr. Keller does take a stand against certain practices in his book.
-He teaches against mindless prayer and believes mediation should be grounded in the Bible.
+He teaches against mindless prayer and believes meditation should be grounded in the Bible.
 That is excellent.
-He writes a lot of good things. (pp. 51, 55, 57, 62, 123, 149)* And it may be because of these good things (and multiple quotes from Reformers and other well-known Protestants) that one might miss the problems, but they are there.
-Along with the good, there is also an openness to mysticism; and some of his writings on mediation, prayer, and contemplation, if mingled with this openness, could possibly lead to some crossing a line into unbiblical practice.
+He writes a lot of good things. (pp. 51, 55, 57, 62, 123, 149)* And it may be because of these good things (and multiple quotes from Reformers and other well-known Protestants and Mr. Keller’s reputation) that one might not discern the problems, but they are there.
+Along with the good, there is also an openness to mysticism; and some of his writings on meditation, prayer, and contemplation, if mingled with this openness, could possibly lead to some crossing a line into unbiblical practice.
 Also, I did not see a place in his book where he personally condemns contemplative prayer outright.
 The closest thing to even a warning that I can see is when he mentions it as part of a group of “ancient meditation and contemplative practices” that have grown in popularity in recent years.
 He says this has caused “dangerously choppy waters for many inquirers.” (p.
 13) If read carefully (something that is greatly needed in this book), this does not appear to be a flat out condemnation.
 It is dangerous for many.
 He does not say all.
 And two other contemplative practices in the group with contemplative prayer are practices his church has offered instruction in: centering prayer and lectio divina.
 These offerings are a clear indication of acceptance of contemplative practices, not condemnation.

 Mr. Keller is widely read on the topic of prayer. (p.
 10) He seems to have created his approach to prayer in part by considering practices of Protestants, Catholics, and Quakers.
 While one may not be surprised to see him draw from prominent Protestants like John Owen, John Calvin, and Martin Luther, it might be surprising to know that he also considers Catholic medieval mystics and contemplatives to be a good source to draw from to learn about prayer.
 He recommends them in his book. (pp. 183, 274)